Daanra/laravel-lets-encrypt/README.md

 [![GitHub Tests Action Status](https://img.shields.io/github/workflow/status/daanra/laravel-lets-encrypt/run-tests?label=tests)](https://github.com/daanra/laravel-lets-encrypt/actions?query=workflow%3Arun-tests+branch%3Amaster)
 [![Total Downloads](https://img.shields.io/packagist/dt/daanra/laravel-lets-encrypt.svg?style=flat-square)](https://packagist.org/packages/daanra/laravel-lets-encrypt)

 A Laravel package for easily generating and renewing SSL certificates using Let's Encrypt.
-This is especially useful if you have a multitenancy application and each tenant may be hosted on its own domain.
+This package is especially useful if you have a Laravel application that manages the SSL certificates of many domains.
+This package is **not** recommended if you just need to generate a single SSL certificate for your application.

 This package is essentially a Laravel-friendly wrapper around [Acme PHP](https://github.com/acmephp/acmephp).